A slave will not be instructed by words alone; for though he understands, there will be no response.

 Here is the description of an unprofitable, slothful, wicked servant, a slave that serves not from conscience, or love, but purely from fear.
 Let those that have such servants put on patience to bear the vexation...

 Other commentators agree with Henry that it refers to what is, at best, a reluctant worker.
-I was rather surprised to discover that the Hebrew word is also used of good helpers.
+Yet, I was rather surprised to discover that the Hebrew word is also frequently used of good helpers.

 Carrots or Sticks

-When it comes to employee motivation a wise employer will learn, first of all, about the employee to see what combination of carrot and stick incentives work best.
+When it comes to employee motivation, a wise employer will learn, first, about the employees themselves, to see what combination of carrot and stick incentives works best for each one.

-Carrots include: Salary, wages, financial bonuses, profit sharing, company stock options, vacation time, recreational relaxation trips, health benefits, and other financial compensation.
+Carrots include: salary, wages, financial bonuses, profit sharing, company stock options, vacation time, recreational relaxation trips, health benefits, and other sorts of compensation.

 Building Trust and Loyalty